How to behave during a dust storm

 - Origin of dust storms in the Republic of Cyprus

-- Health risks of a dust storm
+- Health risks of dust storms

 - Where to check warnings and air quality